(REVISED 8.10.2020) For an in-depth discussion and history of the case, click here.

-(REVISED 3.14.2019) Louisiana passed a law in 2014 requiring every doctor who provides abortions to have admitting privileges at a hospital within thirty miles of where the abortion is performed.
+This lawsuit challenges a 2014 Louisiana law that would require every doctor who provides abortions to have admitting privileges at a hospital within thirty miles of where the abortion is performed.

 Plaintiff(s): Hope Medical Group for Women

 Following the historic decision in Whole Woman's Health, the case was remanded back to the district court for additional fact finding.
-On April 26, 2017, the district court struck down the law as unconstitutional.
+On April 26, 2017, the district court permanently struck down the law as unconstitutional under the undue burden standard, as clarified in Whole Woman's Health.
 The State filed an appeal with the U.S. Court of Appeals for the Fifth Circuit and oral argument took place on May 3, 2018.
-On September 26, a three-judge panel issued a 2-1 decision upholding the admitting privileges law, reversing the district court and dismissing the case.
-On October 5, we filed a petition for rehearing en banc, asking the full Court of Appeals to reconsider the case, which was denied on January 18, 2019.
-After our motion asking the Fifth Circuit to stay its decision was also denied, we filed an emergency stay application with the Supreme Court.
-On February 7, the Court granted the stay and the law will remain blocked until the filing and disposition of a petition for certiorari.
+On September 26, a three-judge panel issued a 2-1 decision upholding the admitting privileges law, reversing the district court and dismissing the case, contrary to Supreme Court precedent.
+On October 5, we filed a petition for rehearing en banc, asking the full Court of Appeals to reconsider the case, which was denied in January 2019.
+After our motion asking the Fifth Circuit to stay its decision was also denied, we filed an emergency stay application with the Supreme Court, which was granted, again blocking the law from taking effect.